AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 To use the shared access provided for you, follow these steps:

-1. Log in to your Magento Account at [https://account.magento.com](https://account.magento.com/).
+1. Log in to your Adobe Commerce account at [https://account.magento.com](https://account.magento.com/).
 1. Click the **Switch Accounts** menu and select an account.

    ![magento-account-shared-switch](assets/magento-account-shared-switch.png){width="800"}